ChiragKaudan/ThoughtsBlogged/_posts/2024-08-10- my-favorite-algorithm.md

 {: .box-success}
 The Gale-Shapley Algorithm not only masterfully and efficiently solves a problem (the Stable Matching Problem), but serves as a wonderful example of the process of algorithm design.
 I have written about this algorithm in my grad school apps, so this really does go beyond the algorithm itself for me.
 In this post I focus on not just the technicalities of the problem/algorithm but also computer science pedagogy.

-An undergraduate student of computer science has to take several algorithms courses where they are introduced to algorithms that efficiently solve important problems and the clever people that came up with them.
+An undergraduate student of computer science has to take several algorithms courses where they are introduced to classic algorithms that efficiently solve important problems and the clever people that came up with them.
 This practice is often compared to an English student studying classical English literature.
 They study literature to better understand the world around us and how people of the past have voiced their opinions about it.
 But a student of English also writes and contributes to the conversation themselves.
 Algorithms should be treated in a similar way; studying the classics is good, and it's a neat way to get early undergraduates to think about the world of (math) problems rigorously and algorithmically.
 But algorithm design is what must be studied for a student to convert their knowledge into eventually synthesizing novel solutions to problems, to contribute to the conversation themselves.